NikoLicht/portfolio/src/pages/projects/health_and_safety.md

 mainMediaType: "youtube"

 media:
+  - title: Cool animations
-  - text: "I created a lot of animations this game.
+    text: "I created a lot of animations this game.
 Most of the animations are looping, as they are there wile the player figures out what to do."
     paths: [ "SimonWizard", "simongif", "benjamin_shuttle"]
 ---